 - If you want to match any user who has or has not authenticated and you don’t need to know the specific user or group name, selectknown-userorunknownfrom the drop-down above the Source User list.

 - Configure the rest of the rule as appropriate and then clickOKto save it.
 For details on other fields in the security rule, see Set Up a Basic Security Policy.

 - Create the Security policy rules to safely enable User-ID within your trusted zones and prevent User-ID traffic from egressing your network.Follow the Best Practice Internet Gateway Security Policy to ensure that the User-ID application (paloalto-userid-agent) is only allowed in the zones where your agents (both your Windows agents and your PAN-OS integrated agents) are monitoring services and distributing mappings to firewalls.
 Specifically:

-- Configure the firewall to obtain user IP addresses from X-Forwarded-For (XFF) headers.When the firewall is between the Internet and a proxy server, the IP addresses in the packets that the firewall sees are for the proxy server rather than users.
-To enable visibility of user IP addresses instead, configure the firewall to use the XFF headers for user mapping.
+- Configure the firewall to obtain the user IP address from the X-Forwarded-For (XFF) header.When the firewall is between the Internet and a proxy server, the IP address in the packet the firewall sees contains is for the proxy server rather than the user.
+To enable visibility of the user IP address instead, configure the firewall to use the XFF header for user mapping.
 With this option enabled, the firewall matches the IP addresses with usernames referenced in policy to enable control and visibility for the associated users and groups.
 For details, see Identify Users Connected through a Proxy Server.

 - Selectand edit the X-Forwarded-For Headers settings.DeviceSetupContent-ID

 - Select theX-Forwarded-For Header in User-IDcheck box.Selecting theStrip-X-Forwarded-For Headercheck box doesn’t disable the use of XFF headers for user attribution in policy rules; the firewall zeroes out the XFF value only after using it for user attribution.